determined-ai/determined/docs/manage/config-policies.rst

  Setting Policies
 ******************

-Administrators can set Config Policies using either the WebUI or the CLI.
+Administrators can set Config Policies at either the cluster or workspace levels through the WebUI or CLI.

 WebUI
 =====

-Administrators can set Config Policies at either the cluster or workspace levels.
+Administrators can set Config Policies at both the cluster and workspace levels.

 .. tabs::